Many of us are used to inner dialogues when learning, deciding or thinking in general.

 Is inner speech useful?

 Science is still debating about the importance of inner words at a cognitive and behavioral level.
 While inner speech is not always necessary, we certainly cannot state its futility in general.

 Primarily, words seem to be a reinforcement for memorization.
-Combining concepts, images, sensations and words, a support net for our memories is built, improving the ability to recall and communicate them.
-At early stages of learning, it seems that inner speaking is a significant reinforcement.
+Combining concepts, images, sensations, and words, a support net for our memories is built, improving the ability to recall and communicate them.
+At the early stages of learning, it seems that inner speaking is a significant reinforcement.

 Also, inner speech has a role in our working memory and may help to keep the thread in our reasoning and strengthen our intentions, especially in the case of complex tasks.

 Of course, using inner words also helps when our reasoning has to be explained to others.

 So, the inner speech seems to be important when learning or facing complex — maybe new — tasks.